 As with its neighbors, views are spectacular, with the high peaks of the Hoover Wilderness and Yosemite to the south.
 There are mountains for miles around.

-Typically the PCT from Sonora Pass is ideally hiked in late July through late September.
+Typically the PCT from Sonora Pass is hiked in late July through late September.
 Snowpack is heavy the rest of the year.

 Getting ThereGetting to the trailhead

 To get to Sonora Pass from the east or west, the only way is to get to Highway 108, Sonora Pass Road.
 The Sonora Pass is a little over 65 miles east of Sonora, California.
 It is about 108 miles from Reno, Nevada via Highway 395.
 At the Sonora Pass Junction with 395, it is about 15 miles to the trailhead.